thatlonelybugbear/automated-conditions-5e/README.md

 # Compatibility
 Tested for core dnd5e and seems to be working fine.

-MidiQOL also seems to work OK (no attribution.
+MidiQOL also seems to work OK (no attribution).

 I haven't tested with other rolling modules yet.